My-pleasure/ingresstrait/README.md

                       - path: /
 ```

-- Verify IngressTrait you should see a deployment created by ContainerizedWorkload
+- Verify IngressTrait you should see a statefulset looking like below
 ```
 kubectl get statefulset
 NAME   READY   AGE
 web    1/1     6s
 ```
-- And a service created by ContainerizedWorkload
+- And a service created by IngressTrait
 ```
 kubectl get service
 NAME   TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)        AGE